Abstract

 7. Adjust the gap and repeat steps 4–6.
 If there was no spark, make the gap smaller.
 If there was a spark, make the gap larger.
 Keep going until you have determined the largest gap that reliably produces a spark.
 Use this distance to calculate the voltage produced (remember from the Introduction that the dielectric breakdown voltage of air at standard temperature and pressure is approximately 3000 V/mm).

-8. How does the maximal gap distance change if you insert a sheet of material between the conducting spheres (see Figure 4, below)?
+8. How does the maximal gap distance change if you insert a sheet of material between the conducting spheres (see Figure 4)?
 For example, you could use paper, plastic, or aluminum foil (fold a larger piece in half 5 times and press together).
 Can you explain the results?
 What happens if the sheet of insulating material is smaller than diameter of the conducting spheres?

 Figure 4.
-Closeup of barbecue sparker experimental apparatus with a sheet of plastic between the conducting spheres.
+Closeup of barbecue sparker experimental apparatus with a sheet of plastic between the conducting spheres..

 Variations